Assistance for Health Policy and Management Students

-The department has limited but increasing resources for financial assistance in the form of HPM donor-designated scholarships and some other discretionary sources.
-Partial scholarships are available for applicants with strong records of previous academic performance, demonstrated leadership and community service.
+The department has limited, but increasing, resources for financial assistance in the form of HPM donor-designated scholarships and some other discretionary sources.
+Partial scholarships may be made available for applicants with strong records of previous academic performance, demonstrated leadership and community service.
 However, it is rare that we are able to provide more than 50% tuition support.
 Students who are interested in financial assistance are highly encouraged to maintain communications with the school and schedule a campus visit (when not restricted due to the ongoing pandemic).

 Graduate Student Research positions may also be available on a limited basis depending on the terms and level of funding provided by an externally-funded grant or contract.
-Although Doctoral students typically are given priority consideration for these positions, they may be offered to Master’s degree students with the requisite research skills, knowledge and commitment.
+Although doctoral students typically are given priority consideration for these positions, they may be offered to MS degree students with the requisite research skills, knowledge and commitment.
 The availability of GSR positions is less predictable than other sources of financial assistance since they depend on external sources and needs specific to the grant or contract.

-Small grants and tuition support awards may be available at the School-level to supplement other sources of financial assistance.
-These opportunities will be communicated by the Office of Student Affairs as they become available.
+Small grants and tuition support awards may be available at the school-level to supplement other sources of financial assistance.
+These opportunities will be communicated by the office of student affairs as they become available.